scalameta/metals/docs/integrations/debug-adapter-protocol.md

-This option works a bit different than the other two param shapes as you don't specify a test or main class, but rather a `runType` of either `"run"`, `"testFile"`, or `"testTarget"` and a file URI representing your current location.
-`"run"` will automatically find any main method in the build target that belongs to the URI that was sent in.
-If multiple are found, you will be given the choice of which to run.
+This option works a bit different than the other two param shapes as you don't specify a test or main class, but rather a `runType` of either `"run"`, `"runOrTestFile"`, `"testFile"`, or `"testTarget"` and a file URI representing your current location. `"run"` will automatically find any main method in the build target that belongs to the URI that was sent in.
+If multiple are found, you will be given the choice of which to run. `"runOrTestFile"` will try to find a main or test class in your current file and run them.
 The `"testFile"` option will check for any test classes in your current file and run them.
 Similarly, `"testTarget"` will run all test classes found in the build target that the URI belongs to.
 The `"args"`, `"jvmOptions"`, `"env"`, and `"envFile"` are all valid keys that can be sent as well with the same format as above.

 ```json
 {